At first, the only importance of these solids was that they prevented the fluid from accessing the whole of the space in question.

 By the time the reason for this was understood, interest had shifted to a different method of handling curved objects, so PHOENICS-BFC's conjugate-heat-transfer feature has still not been upgraded.

-here to see its facets, and here to see the cells cut by the facets into two parts, one containing fluid, the other solid.]
+to see the cells cut by the facets into two parts, one containing fluid,

 [Click here to see flow through louvres.]